JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 <img src="compose-raw-awt-events.png" alt="Swing interoperability" width="600" animated="true"/>

 ## Listening raw events in commonMain via pointerInput

-In the snippets above we use `Modifier.onPointerEvent`, which is a helper function that subscribes to some type of pointer events.
-It is a new and short variant of `Modifier.pointerInput`.
+In the snippets above we use the `Modifier.onPointerEvent` function, which is a helper function that subscribes to a type of pointer events.
+It is a new and short variant of the `Modifier.pointerInput` function.
-It is currently experimental and desktop-only, so you can't use it in the `commonMain` code.
+It is currently experimental and desktop-only, so you can't use it in common code.

-If you need to subscribe to events in `commonMain` or you need stable API, you can use `Modifier.pointerInput`:
+If you need to subscribe to events in common code, or if you need a stable API, you can use the `Modifier.pointerInput` function:

 ```kotlin
 import androidx.compose.foundation.layout.Column